Chapter 4

 Let us notice the following verses,

-31(a) Jesus was talking to Jews who believed Him.
+31(a) … Jesus was talking to Jews who believed Him.
 The same could be true with us.
 Namely, we too could believe Him.
 Is this enough?
 Is it enough to just believe what Jesus says?
 To find out, let us consider the next portion of this verse,

-31(b) if you hold to My teaching.
-In other words Jesus is telling us that if we do what He says, then we are really His disciples.
+31(b) … If you hold to My teaching.
+In other words, Jesus is telling us that if we do what He says, then we are really His disciples.
 Specifically, our belief, that is faith, must produce fruits or action.
 When this occurs, that is we not only hear but do what Jesus says, then,

-32 the truth will set us free!
+32 … The truth will set us free!

-34 He who sins, is a slave to sin pretty sobering, isn't it?
+34 … He who sins, is a slave to sin … pretty sobering, isn't it?

-39(a) Again the Pharisees and Sadducees were relying upon their heritage.
+39a … Again the Pharisees and Sadducees were relying upon their heritage.

-42 Jesus replied by stating that if they really were God's children they would love Him.
+40-42 … The Pharisees and Sadducees claimed that their father was God.
+In other words they claimed that they were God’s children.
+Jesus replied that He was sent by God and that if they really were God's children they would love Him.
 It is the same today.
-If a person claims to believe in God or be a child of God they will then love and follow Jesus.
+If a person claims to believe in God or be a child of God they will then love and follow and obey Jesus Christ.

-47 Those who belong to God will hear and obey what God says.
+47 … Those who belong to God will hear and obey what God says.
+Those who do not hear and obey do not yet belong to God.

 A second reason why the Pharisees and Sadducees had a difficult time to accept the fact that they needed to repent was because,